Recovery Guarantees for Distributed-OMP

-As seen in the figure, the SNR and communication criteria exhibit a tradeoff.
-When the SNR is sufficiently high for a single machine to recover the support of $\tv$ on its own, for example by \OMP, then the total communication cost of sending it to the center is only $K\log d $ bits.
-Notice that even in a noise-less setting, for the fusion center to obtain the support, $K$ indices must be sent to the center, so $K\log d$ bits is a lower bound on the required communication.
+As seen in the figure, known schemes exhibit a tradeoff between SNR and communication.
+When the SNR is sufficiently high for an individual machine to recover the support of $\tv$, for example by \OMP, the fusion center may recover the support $\S$ by contacting only one machine, incurring an incoming communication of only $O(K\log d)$ bits.
+Note that even in a noise-less setting, for the fusion center to recover the support, $K$ indices must be sent to the center, so $K\log d$ bits is a lower bound on the total required communication.